Pagan kingdom: Origins

 The origins of the Pagan kingdom have been reconstructed using archaeological evidence as well as the Burmese chronicle tradition.
 Considerable differences exist between the views of modern scholarship and various chronicle narratives.

 Chronicle tradition

-Burmese chronicles do not agree on the origins of the Pagan kingdom.
-Chronicles down to the 18th century trace its origins to 167 CE, when Pyusawhti, a descendant of a solar prince and a dragon princess, founded the dynasty at Pagan (Bagan).
+The local myths and chronicles written down in the 18th century trace its origins to 167 AD, when Pyusawhti founded the dynasty at Pagan (Bagan).
 But the 19th-century Glass Palace Chronicle (Hmannan Yazawin) connects the dynasty's origins to the clan of the Buddha and the first Buddhist king Maha Sammata (မဟာ သမ္မတ).